Palaxx/personal_website/content/_index.md

 - json
 ---

-Proven Software Platform Engineer with experience leveraging agile, DevOps, and CI/CD to manage large scale distributed platforms both on prem and in public cloud.
+Proven Software Developer with experience on agile, SOLID principles, TDD and cloud platforms.

+Enthusiastic learners and pragmatic programmer.

+Believer in code and experience sharing.

+Aspiring to be an Extreme Programmer.